mcverter/gohenry/README.md

 Done

+- CSS Modules

+CSS Modules are used for Card and Slider components.

 # Partially Delivered

-- CSS Modules

-CSS Modules are used for Card component.
-I still need to refactor Slider component to do the same.

 - Unit Tests